davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 This would create both 32-bit and 64-bit Windows executables and upload them to GitHub, where they could then be downloaded for testing.

 Taking it a step further, we could input `release Steam` to run the entire production deployment pipeline for Steam.
-My Steam depots involve 4 artifacts: 1) Windows 32-bit, 2) Windows 64-bit, 3) Linux, and 4) Mac.
+My Steam depots involve 4 artifacts:
+1. Windows 64-bit
+2. Linux
+3. Windows 32-bit
+4. Mac

 Building and deploying these artifacts is split across multiple jobs, so it would now be good to get a high-level overview of all the jobs.

 ## The Jobs